sergeliatko/wpsettings/README.md

 For details see src/Factory.php

 ### Getting option value from database
 Please use [get_option()](https://developer.wordpress.org/reference/functions/get_option/) WordPress function to get option value from the database.
-The framework deliberately does not save all your settings inside one option to stay as close as possible to WordPress default functionality and allow you to benefit from WordPress native hooks and filters over your options, thus keeping your code even more compatible with other WordPress functionalities.
+The framework deliberately does not save all your settings inside one option to stay as close as possible to WordPress default functionality and allow you to benefit from WordPress native hooks and filters over your options, thus keeping your code even more compatible with other WordPress functions.

 ## Documentation is on its way...
-While the full documentation is still not available (in process), the code source has extensive comments and parameters descriptions to help you to get the idea of possibilities.
+While the full documentation is still in development, the code source has extensive comments and parameters descriptions to help you to get the idea of possibilities.

-It would be really helpful of you to contribute to the project documentation via README.md file edits and [posting your documentation suggestions to issues](https://github.com/sergeliatko/wpsettings/issues).
+I would be most appreciative of your contributions to the project documentation via README.md file edits as well as [posting your documentation suggestions to issues](https://github.com/sergeliatko/wpsettings/issues).

 ## Support WPSettings Financially
-Support WPSettings and help fund the project with the [Patreon Subscription](https://www.patreon.com/sergeliatko).
-For a price of a coffe, the INSIDER plan gives you access to early updates and tips.
-I you're using the framework for your commercial projects, it is advised to choose CLUB MEMBER or VIP MEMBER plan to grant you feature voting power and personal support.
+Support WPSettings and help fund the project via the [GitHub Sponsorship Program](https://github.com/sponsors/sergeliatko).
+For a price of a cup of coffee, you can access to early updates and tips.
+If you're using the framework for your commercial projects, I recommend you choose a bigger contribution plan to obtain the feature voting power and/or my personal support via chat.

-Code review, product guidelines and consulting services are also available to help you out product development.
-Feel free to [contact me about that to get the quote](https://sergeliatko.com/contact/).
+Code review, product guidelines and consulting services are also available to help your product development.
+Feel free to [contact me](https://sergeliatko.com/?utm_source=github&utm_medium=repository-readme-file&utm_campaign=wpsettings) to discuss your project.

-As of today, all the funds collected will be used to cover the expenses of the project documentation.
+Also, all the funds collected will be used to cover the expenses of the project documentation and promotion.

 ## About
 ### Requirements